 N.B.
-We are not currently taking any new registrations for the under 25 student therapy groups for this term.
-However, if you are interested in the possibility of joining a therapy group for next term, please feel free to complete a registration this term and we can arrange a pre-group meeting with you in advance of next term.
+We are now welcoming registrations for the under 25 student therapy groups for term 1 (2018/2019).
+Please feel free to complete a registration form and we can arrange a pre-group meeting with you where you can find out more (see further information below).

 Who is group for?